jemrobinson/data-safe-haven-old/tier1/README.md

 automatically configured so that you can authenticate.
 You can see your key pair in `~/.ssh` (`$ ls ~/.ssh`).

-For convenience, a script has been provided to login to the GPU VM.
-In a terminal run the command
+For convenience, the global `ssh_config` on the DSVM has been configured to automatically use your public key to authenticate with the GPU VM.
+So to login to the GPU VM you can simply use

 ```
-$ ssh-gpu
+$ ssh gpu
 ```

 You can view the GPU resources, status and CUDA version using